ankitshahit/jnsm.be/README.md

 <!-- @format -->

-# Whole purpose is to record and track how you're feeling!
+# Whole purpose is to record and progress your journey of emotions!

 Product roadmap